-Hagens Berman has filed a class-action lawsuit pertaining to a dangerous and defective line of child booster seats sold by Evenflo.
+Hagens Berman has been appointed to co-lead a class-action lawsuit pertaining to a dangerous and defective line of child booster seats sold by Evenflo.
 Testing shows Evenflo's Big Kid car seats place children weighing less than 40 pounds at grave risk of injury in the event of a car crash, especially side-impact collisions.
 We believe parents, grandparents and guardians nationwide deserve compensation for their purchase of a product that does not perform as sold, and places children in danger.

 Evenflo sells its Big Kid booster seat as safe for kids that weigh less than 40 pounds and as “side impact tested.”
 What Evenflo does not tell consumers is that its own tests showed a child seated in its booster could be in danger in such a crash.